ritik733/task_management/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Setup Process
+1. Clone Repo
+2. Get all required package by (flutter pub get )
+3. Project is ready to run.